defano/pig-tutorial/README.md

 Next, lets see if we can identify dates on which camera's issued an abnormally large number of tickets.
 For the purposes of this exercise, we're going to define _abnormally large_ as any date on which the number of tickets issued by a camera are in the 99th percentile of tickets issued (i.e., fewer than 1% of all days produce more tickets for the given camera).

-Our algorithm is:
+Here's the process we'll follow:
 * Count the number of tickets issued per camera, per date
 * Determine how many tickets constitute the 99th percentile for each camera
 * Join the 99th percentile data with the number of tickets per camera per day
 * Filter the result, eliminating records where the number of tickets issued is fewer than the 99th percentile.

-We'll be making use of a LinkedIn-authored _user defined function_, (UDF) called "DataFu" in this exercise to simplify the calculation percentiles/quantiles.
+We'll be making use of a _user defined function_, (UDF) called "DataFu" (and created by LinkedIn) to simplify the calculation of  percentiles/quantiles.
 UDFs provide an extension to the Pig Latin language and can be written in Java, Python and Javascript.
-Authoring UDFs is relatively straightforward, although the details are beyond the scope of this lab.
+While authoring UDFs is relatively straightforward, the details are beyond the scope of this lab.

 1. Create a new script by clicking the "New Script" link on the page.
 Give the new script a name like `Outliers`.
 2. Upload the DataFu UDF to the Hortonworks platform by clicking the "Upload UDF Jar" button.
 Locate the `datafu-1.2.0.jar` library under the `lib` directory of the USB (or on GitHub, [here](https://github.com/defano/ccc-big-data/blob/master/lib/datafu-1.2.0.jar)).